 Lice are species specific external parasites, meaning that each species of lice generally only uses one species as a host.
 They cannot feed on or infest animals outside of their host species.
 Silver nits on the hair follicles of the rat or tiny cigar-shaped yellow or tan bugs point towards a lice infestation that must be remedied immediately.
 Left infested, the rat can ultimately succumb to anemia and die; lice can and will drain a rat of blood.

 Treating Rats with Revolution or Ivermectin for Lice and Mites

-Ivermectin has become less common in the treatment of mites, as they have developed a significant resistance to this treatment.
-Instead, many owners are turning to Revolution, which is a flea and tick preventative that comes in a tube and is only available with a veterinary prescription.
+Ivermectin has become less common in the treatment of mites, as they have developed a significant resistance to this treatment in regional areas.
+However, it’s great to try before heading to a vet.
+Many owners are turning to Revolution, which is a flea and tick preventative that comes in a tube and is only available with a veterinary prescription.
 It is commonly used on dogs, squeezed between the shoulders.
 Rats must have very small doses to avoid poisoning the animals.